Blocss/blocss/README.md

 ### Install via bower

 You can install Blocss via twitter’s bower by including the framework in your `component.json`.
-Or alternatively you can simply run `$ bower install blocss`.
+Or alternatively you can simply run `$ bower install blocss-framework`.

 ## Getting started